Code changes

 29 January 2022 — the eight rule changes

-The biggest overhaul of the Highway Code since its 1931 first edition.
-Three brand-new rules were added at the top of the code (H1, H2, H3) and several existing rules were rewritten.
+Eight themed changes landed in one go.
+Three brand-new rules were added at the top of the code (H1, H2, H3) and more than 40 existing rules were rewritten or renumbered.
 All eight changes are routinely tested.

 1. Hierarchy of Road Users — Rules H1, H2, H3